“… he is not God of the dead, but of the living, for him all are alive.” Lk 20:38

 The more the judge cared for the downtrodden, the more he came to realize, “There but for the grace of God go I.” He said that it made him more understanding, kind, and merciful.

 The Sadducees, on the other hand, showed little sympathy for the sorrow this woman had faced.
 In two verses, they described a woman losing her husband, then remarrying his brother and losing him and then the next brother, and on and on: seven weddings followed by seven funerals.
-If Jesus sounded exasperated by their telling of the tale, perhaps it was because they did so without an ounce of empathy.
+If Jesus sounded exasperated by their telling of the tale, perhaps it was because they did so without an ounce of compassion.

 How did she get through it all?